Energy Observer

-Energy Observer, launched in April 2017, is the first vessel autonomous in energy thanks to a mix of renewable energy and renewable hydrogen produced on board.
-Developed in collaboration with engineers from the CEA-Laboratoire d'innovation pour les technologies des énergies nouvelles et les nanomatériaux|LITEN the boat will test and prove the efficiency of a full production chain that relies on the coupling of different renewable energies.
+Energy Observer, launched in April 2017, is the first vessel autonomous in energy thanks to a mix of renewable energy and renewable hydrogen produced onboard.
+Onboard hydrogeneration while sailing is possible, because 12 meter high Oceanwings have been mounted on the ship.

+Energy Observer was developed in collaboration with engineers from the CEA-Laboratoire d'innovation pour les technologies des énergies nouvelles et les nanomatériaux|LITEN the boat will test and prove the efficiency of a full production chain that relies on the coupling of different renewable energies.
 Following its launch, the boat left in the Spring 2017 for a world tour lasting 6 years in order to optimize its technologies and lead an expedition that will serve durable solutions for energy transition.
 The boat was nominated first French ambassador of the Sustainable Development Goals by the French Ministry for an ecological and solidary transition.

 The project

 The 1st hydrogen vessel around the world

 Energy Observer is a project revolving around an experimental vessel and its expedition, that has for main purpose to find concrete, innovative, and successful solutions in favor of energy transition.
 Due to its technologies, it is the first vessel in the world capable of producing decarbonized hydrogen on board from sea water and using an energy mix relying on renewable energies.
 It is often nicknamed "Solar Impulse of the Seas", because the technologies developed hint to the solar project of Bertrand Piccard and André Borschberg, or even "Modern day Calypso", in regards to the displayed willingness of using the boat as a production platform for media content on ecology, sustainable development, and energy transition.